z-shell/community/docs/CONTRIBUTING_GUIDELINES.md

 Below you will find the process and workflow used to review and merge your changes.

-### Step 0 : Find an issue
+### Step 0: Find an issue

-- Take a look at the Existing Issues or create your **own** Issues!
+- Take a look at the **existing issues** or create your **own** Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
-- Note : Every change in this project should/must have an associated issue.
+- Note: Every change in this project should/must have an associated issue.

-### Step 1 : Fork the Project
+### Step 1: Fork the Project

 - Fork this Repository.
 This will create a Local Copy of this Repository on your Github Profile.
-  Keep a reference to the original project in `upstream` remote.
+  Keep a reference to the original project in the `upstream` remote.

 ```bash
 git clone https://github.com/<your-username>/<repo-name>